Join our unique experiences away from the crowds, with intimate group sizes & most importantly great fun!

 You'll find this light coloured white wine growing again in the centre of Korcula Island.
 The best quality Posip is made from around 40% Rukatac grapes.

 The most commonly grown red grape in Dalmatia, you'll find Plavac Mali grown across the island.
 It's a dry wine and its alcohol percentage can be very high.
 In Lumbarda it is grown alongside the white grapes to pollinate the Grk vines.

 Read more about other places to visit on the Island of Korcula...

 The majority of wineries on Korcula Island are family owned and have been passed down through the generations, some for as long as 300 years.
 Many are open for public wine tasting or you can visit as part of a wine tasting tour.

 There are 7 official Grk wine producers in Lumbarda.
-4 of the winemakers have wineries where you can sample and buy wine, and 3 have restaurants where you can try their house and premium wines by the glass or bottle.
+5 of the winemakers have wineries where you can sample and buy wine.
+The others have restaurants where you can try their house and premium wines by the glass or bottle.
 Our wine tasting tours in Lumbarda visit the best family-run Grk producers.

 There are a number of small producers in Smokvica.
 Some of the best include Toreta, which also houses an interesting museum and Winery Kunjas.
 The Posip wine tasting & cycling tour includes a visit to several.